rewtnull/bash-next-prev/README.md

 	For each function call, returns the previous element from input array and wraps to the end of array when reaching the beginning.

-	Inspired by the python .next() method, but in reverse.

 	Uses five global variables: runcount1, runcount2, statenext, subscript, inputarray
 	- Globals are exchanged between prev() and next() functions